dietervdwes/ChemHelp/README.md

 Any text
 Newline preserved in this way
 )

+d1::[sends your full_name as specified in the chemhelp_settings.txt file in the ChemHelp root folder.
 `
 # EPR to Excel
 This function uses a JavaScript webscraping technique via Node.js and Puppeteer to open the EPR in the background and save the patient's ePR to an Excel file.
 Requirements:
 1. Node.js must be installed on the PC.
-2. SavePatientEPR.js file must be present in "My Documents" folder
+2. SavePatientEPR.js file must be present in ChemHelp root directory
-3. package.json and package-lock.json must be present in "My Documents" folder
+3. package.json and package-lock.json must be present in ChemHelp root directory
-4. node_modules must be present in the "My Documents" folder with Puppeteer initialised via "npm install puppeteer" command via command prompt in "My Documents"
+4. node_modules must be present in ChemHelp root directory with Puppeteer initialised via "npm install puppeteer" command via command prompt in ChemHelp root directory.
+(This is not possible from within the NHLS network and your PC will need a connection other than NHLS-intranet when doing this - due to proxy servers blocking this update.)
-5. MRN_archives folder must be created in the root folder of AHK (usually the Desktop if not using it with a shortcut).
+5. MRN_archives folder must be created in the root folder of ChemHelp.ahk.
 This is where the new mrn.xlsx files will be created.
 Call this function by hitting Ctrl + Shift + W while a TrakCare window is open with a patient's result.
 AHK will copy the MRN to the clipboard and pass this variable to the JavaScript function (SavePatientEPR.js) to be scraped.
 One can continue with other work or continue signing once the Node window has opened.
 See the Puppeteer documentation online for more info on the web scraping technique or see my other data extraction script as this is basically a repurposed script from that project.

 # More button
 This opens a small window which includes an edit box which can take an Episode or MRN and perform various functions such as:
-1. Open the form of an episode on equation document viewer
+1. Open the form of an episode on equation document viewer (needs the configuration file "chemhelp_settings.txt" correctly formatted in the root directory with the Equation server IP of your lab).
 2. Open MRN number in EPR view (needs the MRN prefix to the MRN number)
 3. Locate an episode's storage position.
 4. Open the episode in Patient Entry - Single window (Single window needs to be closed for this to work)
-5. Extract a whole patient's cumulative results to an Excel sheet - needs Node and Puppeteer installed with the "SavePatientEPR.js" script in your My Documents folder.
+5. Extract a whole patient's cumulative results to an Excel sheet - needs Node and Puppeteer installed with the "SavePatientEPR.js" script in your ChemHelp root folder.
 Speak to me if you need more info on this or follow the steps in above section "EPR to Excel" - the same function is used for this button.
-6. Open various "free-text /F6 comments" such as SPE, IFE, HISTO, UOA (others coming soon).
+6. Open various "free-text / F6 comments" such as SPE, IFE, HISTO, UOA (others coming soon).

-There is no field validation option in the edit box, yet, thus it’s your responsibility to ensure you enter the correct type of identifier into the edit box, either an Episode or MRN, whichever is applicable.
+There is no field validation option in the edit box, yet, thus it’s your responsibility to ensure you enter the correct type of identifier (episode or MRN) into the edit box.
 In version 1.11 I have updated to add a VPN button which should open the Shrewsoft VPN app, use your saved Citrix username and Password and log in – I haven’t tested it on other PC’s other than my PC at home, so use with caution, and report issues please.

 # Known Errors / Improvements to be made

 ChemHelp was originally developed for use at Groote Schuur Hospital Chemical Pathology, but most functions should also be useable by other laboratories within the NHLS.
-Most functions, eg. the Form button (or Ctrl + F), can be adapted to work at other laboratories with their respective file- / pdf servers.
+Most functions, eg. the Form button (or Ctrl + F), can be adapted to work at other laboratories with their respective file- / pdf servers, such as the ECM.
+Currently the IP address of the Equation file server should be entered into the chemhelp_settings.txt file.
+172.22.4.40 (GSH), 172.22.8.50 (RXH), 172.22.12.40 (TBH), 172.22.16.63 (?Green Point Lab)
 The ECM and interaction with it has not yet been configured, as we do not use the ECM server in the Western Cape.
 I am however keen to visit another lab (or have a Zoom session) to learn how this works and try to implement it to work on this system as well.